mattyoung101/team-dv-2019/README.md

     - eMD: contains the Embedded Motion Driver, which is no longer used.
 All InvenSense files in this directory are licensed under their own license, the rest (e.g. simple_imu.*) are under the main repo's license.
     - mpl: InvenSense Motion Processing Library, no longer used.
     - vl53l0x: ST's VL53L0X LRF driver and docs.
 We use Kyle Hendrick's [ESP32 port](https://github.com/kylehendricks/esp32-vl53l0x).
+    - nanopb: A C library for encoding/decoding ProtoBuf data
 - docs: contains various bits of documentation, templates, etc
 - ls_slave: contains the code which runs on the Arduino Nano light sensor slave device
 - main: contains the main code that runs on the master and slave ESP32